Notifications

 Examination

 The exam has two parts.
 To pass the exam, both parts (project + oral part) need to be passed.
-Students can attend the oral part and evaluation of the project report separately.

 -